 Internal seawater systems

-Effective marine growth protection systems (MGPS) can be fitted to internal seawater systems prone to biofouling.
+Effective marine growth protection systems (MGPSs) can be fitted to internal seawater systems prone to biofouling.
 Use these systems regularly and monitor them to make sure they're working well.
-If MGPS haven't been fitted or haven't prevented biofouling, treat internal systems before arriving in New Zealand.
+If MGPSs haven't been fitted or haven't prevented biofouling, treat internal systems before arriving in New Zealand.

 Find out more